We’ve Heard it All

 On the one hand, there is the beekeeper who has been successful with beekeeping and swears behind his or her way is the only way!

-Or, to the contrary, a beekeeper who experienced a problem with a specific approach or piece of equipment and who will now tell the world that option won’t work for anyone.
+Or, on the contrary, a beekeeper who experienced a problem with a specific approach or piece of equipment and who will now tell the world that option won’t work for anyone.
 Ever.

 It is also true that one cannot draw a complete, unarguable conclusion from a small sample size of just one beekeeper.